salvatore-abello/TelegramAccountProtector/README.md

 # TelegramAccountProtector
-Add an (additional) layer of security to your telegram accounts.
+Add an (additional) layer of security to your Telegram accounts.

 ## Features
 - Check every second if an intruder has passed the login with the code